-India is a secular country and respects all religion in the same manner.
-Having diversity and unity allows Indians to celebrate Sikh festivals with a great pomp and show.
-The 20.8 million populations of Sikhs celebrate their festivals with great pride and equality.
+India is a secular country and respects all religions in the same manner.
+Diversity and unity allow Indians to celebrate Sikh festivals with a great pomp and show.
+The 20.8 million populations of Sikhs celebrate their Sikh festivals with great pride and equality.

 Beautiful Culture And Tradition

 Sikh festivals are a beautiful celebration of culture and tradition.
 They offer a unique opportunity to learn about the Sikh faith and its rich history.
 From Vaisakhi to Gurpurab, these Sikh festivals are a vibrant display of faith, unity, and joy.
 Whether you are a Sikh or not, attending a Sikh festival is a beautiful way to embrace diversity and learn about different cultures.
 So, get ready to experience the vibrant Sikh festivals!

 Sikhism is one of the few religions that celebrate the birthday of their Gurus (teachers) as none less than a festival.
 In fact, the main celebrations in Sikhism revolve around the birthday of their Gurus.
 Guru Granth Sahib, the holy book of Sikhs, is considered very sacred and is comprised of teachings from all the gurus.

 The festivals celebrated by Sikhs in India are: